rubywai/shopping_app_multi_package_architecture/README.md

 - ✅ Auto-login on app restart
 - ✅ User logout functionality
 - ✅ Auth state persistence
+- ✅ Guest browsing (browse products and add to cart without login)
+- ✅ Auth required only for checkout and profile features
+- ✅ Automatic redirect to login when accessing protected features

 ### Product Management
 - ✅ Product list with grid view